Yangarra Resources (OTCMKTS:YGRAF) Stock Price Down 2.2%

-Yangarra Resources Ltd. (OTCMKTS:YGRAF – Get Rating)’s share price dropped 2.2% on Monday .
-The company traded as low as $2.05 and last traded at $2.15.
-Approximately 66,648 shares changed hands during trading, a decline of 1% from the average daily volume of 67,014 shares.
+Yangarra Resources Ltd. (OTCMKTS:YGRAF – Get Rating) shares traded down 2.2% during trading on Monday .
+The stock traded as low as $2.05 and last traded at $2.15.
+66,648 shares traded hands during trading, a decline of 1% from the average session volume of 67,014 shares.
 The stock had previously closed at $2.20.

-Separately, Raymond James lowered their target price on Yangarra Resources from C$3.25 to C$3.00 in a report on Thursday, February 3rd.
+Separately, Raymond James decreased their price objective on Yangarra Resources from C$3.25 to C$3.00 in a report on Thursday, February 3rd.

 The firm has a fifty day moving average price of $1.65 and a 200 day moving average price of $1.45.